thorstenMueller/Thorsten-Voice/README.md

 ![bokeh](./img/thorsten-de---datasetAnalysis6.png)

 ## Dataset evolution
-As decribed in the pdf document ([evolution of thorsten dataset](./EvolutionOfThorstenDataset.pdf)) this dataset consists of three recording phases.
+As described in the pdf document ([evolution of thorsten dataset](./EvolutionOfThorstenDataset.pdf)) this dataset consists of three recording phases.

 * phase1: Recorded with a cheap usb microphone
 * phase2: Recorded with a good microphone